 In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement.
 ASU 2018-13 modifies certain disclosure requirements on fair value measurements in Topic 820.
-The guidance is effective for fiscal years beginning after December 15, 2019.
-The guidance is to be applied prospectively, depending on the different provisions.
-The Plan is currently evaluating the impact of adopting ASU 2018-13 on the Plan's financial statements
+The Plan adopted ASU 2018-13 prospectively effective January 1, 2020 and the adoption did not have an impact on the Plan's financial statements.